mantidproject/documents/Project-Management/ILL/Backscattering-Requirements.md

 ## Backscattering Requirements

 A lot of work has already been implemented in Mantid for IN16b by Elliot Oram and Spencer Howells.
-Hence the time required on this should be relatively short, and much of it will focus on filling in any gaps found and verifying Mantid and Lamp give the same results.
+Hence the time required on this should be relatively short, and much of it will focus on adding in similar functionality for IN13, filling in any gaps found, and verifying Mantid and Lamp give the same results.

 For more information on the IN16b reduction see [Indirect Data Reduction](http://docs.mantidproject.org/nightly/interfaces/Indirect_DataReduction.html) document.

-## General Algorithms Used
+### General Algorithms Used

 | Lamp Algorithm | Lamp Description | Mantid Equivalent | Mantid Description | Notes |
 |---|---|---|---|---|